Barn Swallow - Hirundo rustica

 Diet

-Barn SwallowThe barn swallow is an insectivore, it eats only insects.
-Grasshoppers, beetles, moths and other flying insects make up a large part of its diet.
-The barn swallow zig-zigs through the air in pursuit of its prey.
+Barn SwallowThe barn swallow is an insectivore.
+It only eats insects.
+Grasshoppers, beetles, moths, and other flying insects make up a large part of its diet.
+The barn swallow zig-zags through the air in pursuit of its prey.
 It even gets its water while flying!
-It will skim over the surface of a body of water and scoop up water in its bill.
+It skims over the surface of a body of water and scoops up water in its bill.

 Life Cycle